EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 Setting up Hardware and Software
 ********************************

-The Yeti board is delivered with a firmware on it.
+The Yeti board is delivered with a firmware already flashed on it.
 The Yak board does not have any software flashed on it.

 In the following sections, we will show how to assemble the hardware parts and also how to do the flashing of the Yak board.
-The software image for the Yak board will consist of a board firmware and a Yocto based image including a basic BaseCamp release.
+The Yocto image for the Yak board includes binaries and services to run Basecamp - the commercial grade version of EVerest - as a demo.

 BaseCamp is a professional and stable wrapper around the open-source charging software EVerest.
 For more information about the product of BaseCamp, see